Nirajan17/computer-vision-OCR/README.md

 ## Overview
 The script processes an input image (image.png) to:

-    -Preprocess the image for better text and table detection.
+    - Preprocess the image for better text and table detection.
     - Detect horizontal and vertical lines to identify table cells.
     - Extract text from each cell using OCR.
     - Organize the extracted data into headers and rows.